Genetics

 Contact with animals

-A study from the University of Michigan discovered that pet owners are less likely to suffer from allergies than non-pet-owners because daily exposure to animals strengthens your immune system.
+A study from the University of Michigan discovered that Cat & Dog owners are less likely to suffer from pet allergies than non-pet-owners if they lived with them during the first year of their life, because daily exposure to animals may strengthen your immune system.
 The scientists found that children who grow up with dogs are at a particularly low risk of developing allergies.

 Hygiene Hypothesis